davelab/ReactFlickrGallery/README.md

-# ReactStarter
+# React Flickr Photo Gallery

-how to init the project:
+How to init the project:
 `npm install && npm start`